salcedoe/MtMdocs/docs/slicer/InterfaceIntro.md

 Each panel (indicated by a black triangle) contains basic information on how to interact with the software

-- **The Main Window** - information about the interface

-- **Loading and Saving** - how to load and save stuff
+- **Feedback** - a link to the Slicer forum

-- **Display** - Display different types of data (like Volumes versus rendered volumes)
+- **About** - A description of Slicer

-- **Mouse and Keyboard** - info about using the mouse

-- **Documentation & Tutorials**
+- **Documentation & Tutorials** - links to the Slicer Documentation
+- **Updates** - Check for Slicer updates

 - **Data Probe**: This panel is available in most module interfaces.
-It contains pixel information  when the mouse is hovering over a pixel in one of the 2D viewers
+It displays pixel information when the mouse hovers over a pixel in a 2D viewer.

 <!--
 ### Cache